jucian0/posts/multi-step-form-with-useform.md

 ## Codding the Form component

-The `Form` component should contain all the steps, and the event handlers for `submit`, and `reset` events:
+The `Form` component should keep all the steps and handle the `submit` and `reset` events.
+We will import the `Wizard` component from `react-use-wizard` and our step components, `BasicInfoStep` and `AddressStep`, which will handle the logic for each step of the form.

 ```tsx
 import { usePersonForm } from "./usePersonForm";